MethanePowered/MethaneKit/Apps/Tutorials/01-HelloTriangle/README.md

 ## Frame Rendering Cycle

 Rendering is implemented in overridden `HelloTriangleApp::Render` method.
-First, base graphics application rendering logic is called with `GraphicsApp::Render()` and rendering is continued only when it allows.
+First, base graphics application rendering logic is called with `GraphicsApp::Render()` and rendering is continued only when it succeeds.
-Then current frame resources are requested with `GraphicsApp::GetCurrentFrame()` and used for render commands encoding to the current frame buffer.
+Then current frame resources are requested with `GraphicsApp::GetCurrentFrame()` and used for render commands encoding.

-Command list has to be reset with active render state using `CommandList::Reset(...)` method called before any render commands encoding.
+To begin encoding, command list has to be reset with render state using `CommandList::Reset(...)` method.
-Default view state is set with full frame viewport and scissor rect using `RenderCommandList::SetViewState`.
+Default view state is set with full frame viewport and scissor rect using `RenderCommandList::SetViewState(...)`.
-Then vertex buffers are set and drawn as `Triangle` primitives using `RenderCommandList::SetVertexBuffers` and `RenderCommandList::Draw` calls.
+Drawing of 3 vertices is submitted as `Triangle` primitive using `RenderCommandList::Draw` call.
-And finally `CommandList::Commit` method is called to complete render commands encoding.
+Vertex buffers are not used here, so the vertex shader will receive only `vertex_id` and will need to generate vertex coordinates based on that.
+Finally, `CommandList::Commit` method is called to complete render commands encoding.

 Execution of GPU rendering is started with `CommandQueue::Execute(...)` method called on the same command queue which was used to create the command list submitted for execution.
 Frame buffer with the result image is presented by